Shayani-web/INFT5021-PROJECT_CODE_2025-SP2-203-Federated-Learning-Prototype-/src/README.md

 -Replaces the original final fully connected layer with a custom classifier suited to 10 classes for EuroSAT data.

--Typically used with EuroSAT for better accuracy due to its deeper architecture and skip connections.
+-Can be used with both EuroSAT and CIFAR-10 for better accuracy due to its deeper architecture and skip connections.

 -Suitable for more complex tasks and higher-performing FL experiments.